-Apollo takes into account expected cash flows to and from investments when planning investment and cash management activities with the objective of seeking to ensure that the Investment Partnership is able to honor the Investment Partnership's commitments as and when they become due.
+Apollo takes into account estimated cash flows to and from investments when planning investment and cash management activities with the objective of seeking to ensure that the Investment Partnership is able to honor the Investment Partnership's commitments as and when they become due.

-In connection with the Investments Partnership's commitment to co-invest alongside Apollo Investment Fund VI and Apollo Investment Fund VII, the Investment Partnership has the right to opt-out of future investments if the Investments Partnership does not have sufficient cash on hand to fund the investments.
-Due to the unprecedented market volatility and tightening of the credit markets, particularly during the fourth quarter of 2008 and the first quarter of 2009, the Investment Partnership took certain steps in an effort to ensure that it continues to maintain appropriate cash reserves should the markets deteriorate further.
-As part of this process, beginning in the fourth quarter of 2008 and continuing into the third quarter of 2009, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Fund VI and Apollo Investment Fund VII and their parallel investment vehicles, as permitted by its co-investment agreements.
+In connection with the Investment Partnership's commitment to co-invest alongside Apollo Investment Fund VI and Apollo Investment Fund VII, the Investment Partnership has the right to opt-out of future investments if the Investment Partnership does not have sufficient cash on hand to fund the investments.
+During a portion of 2008 and 2009, as a result of the unprecedented market volatility and tightening of the credit markets, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Funds VI and VII.
 The Investment Partnership's opt-out decisions are each made on a case-by-case basis taking into consideration reserves and liquidity at the time of the potential co-investment transaction.
-Beginning in the third quarter of 2009, the Investment Partnership resumed making co-investments alongside the private equity funds.
-In the fourth quarter of 2009, the co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII were amended.
+On December 16, 2009, the co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII were amended.
 See Note 6, "Relationship with Apollo and Related Party Transactions".
-Under the co-investment agreement with Apollo Investment Fund VII, the Investment Partnership committed to co-invest an amount equal to 0%, 0% and 5% of new investments committed to by Apollo Investment Fund VII during the 2010, 2009 and 2008 calendar years, respectively.
+Under the co-investment agreement with Apollo Investment Fund VII, the Investment Partnership committed to co-invest an amount equal to 0%, 0%, 0% and 5% of new investments committed to by Apollo Investment Fund VII during the 2011, 2010, 2009 and 2008 calendar years, respectively.